Concept of hypothesis

 “system of legislation”

 do not coincide.
 Firstly, these are concepts from different “spaces”: the system of law - from the abstract space of legal norms; system of legislation - from a specific space of physically existing documents.
 Secondly, a specific normative act may contain norms of various branches of law.
-For example, the Federal Law “On the privatization of state property and the fundamentals of privatization of municipal property in the Russian Federation” contains norms of state and administrative law (establishes the system of privatization bodies and the competence of public authorities on privatization issues), norms of civil law (establishes the procedure for concluding privatization transactions) , labor law norms (establishes guarantees of labor relations for employees of privatized enterprises).
+For example, the Federal Law “On the privatization of state property and the fundamentals of privatization of municipal property in the Russian Federation” contains norms of state and administrative law (establishes the system of privatization bodies and the competence of public authorities on privatization issues), norms of civil law (establishes the procedure for concluding privatization transactions) , labor law norms (establishes guarantees of labor relations for employees of privatized enterprises). - In addition to the branches of domestic law of a particular state, there is international law

 .